Children for Health Community Newsletter April 2019

 If you don’t know what the fuss is about yet and you’d like to take a look at our free resources click this link!

-Content and Activities in Other Languages
+Content and Activities in Many Languages

 We now have our 100 health messages for children to learn and share plus activities in 14 languages on the website here.
 We are still (if rather slowly), turning these files into downloadable PDF booklets!
 Meanwhile we feature sets of messages with links to all the languages.
 Have a look at this page with our Malaria Messages and links to all the messages and activities in 14 languages.